tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => {}
 ```

-It also looks like Ruby will only let you have `default` or `default_proc` set and will clear out the other when one is set.
+It also looks like Ruby will only let you have `default` or `default_proc` set.
+Setting one will clear out the other.

 ```ruby
 > h = {}